DinoChiesa/Edge-DevPortal-ApiProducts-Access-CustomAttr/README.md

 Then enable the module as normal, in the Drupal Module administration panel.

-## Configuring
+## Notes on Configuration

-To configure the access and roles, login as Administrator, and then use Configuration > Dev Portal > API Product Role Access - Custom Attribute .
-The interface should be mostly self-explanatory from there.
+To configure the access and roles, login as Administrator, and then use Configuration > Dev Portal > API Product Role Access - Custom Attribute.
+The settings are simple and the interface will be self-explanatory.

-The set of checkboxes allows you to specify a set of roles that will have access to any API Product that does not have the custom attribute set.
-This is the "default set of roles" that will apply to an API Product unless and until you explicitly provide roles for that product, in the custom attribute.
+The first set of checkboxes allows you to specify a set of roles that will have access to any API Product that does not have the custom attribute set.
+This is the "default set of roles" that will apply to an API Product unless and until you explicitly provide roles for that product, in the custom attribute called "roles-access".

-For example, if you want no users to be able to see any API Product until you explicitly specify roles for the product (in the custom attribute), tick no boxes under "Default roles".
+If you want API Products to _not_ be visible by any user unless the roles-access attribute is set, then uncheck all of those boxes.

+The second set of checkboxes allows you to specify a set of roles that will have access to any API Product, regardless of the presence or value of the custom attribute.
+This should probably be set to "administrator" only.

-At any point in time an administrator can modify the roles that will have access to a specific existing API Product.
+At any point in time an administrator can modify the roles-access attribute on any API Product.
+This setting will be cached by Drupal, so in a demonstration scenario, be sure to clear the drupal cache, or turn off caching for API products.

-## Compatibility

-Do not use this module with the original devconnect apiproduct access module, or the extended version.
-It does not make much sense to do so.
-If you use this module, you should not install the others, or you should disable them.

 ## Disclaimer